Lung Cancer Treatment in India:

 Non-small cell lung cancer: Non-small cell lung cancer is an umbrella term for several types of lung cancers that behave in a similar way.
 Non-small cell lung cancers include squamous cell carcinoma, adenocarcinoma and large cell carcinoma.

-Cancer stages tell how far the cancer has spread and help guide treatment.
+Cancer stages help to get the right treatment and tell how far the cancer has spread.

-The chance of successful or curative treatment is much higher when lung cancer is diagnosed and treated in the early stages, before it spreads.
-Because lung cancer doesn’t cause obvious symptoms in the earlier stages, diagnosis often comes after it has spread.
+The chance of curative treatment or success is much higher when lung cancer is diagnosed and treated in the early stages, before it spreads to the other organs.
+Because lung cancer doesn’t cause obvious symptoms in the earlier stages, diagnosis often comes after it has spread to other parts which makes it less likely to get cured.

 - Stage 1: Cancer is found in the lung, but it has not spread outside the lung.